trebeljahr/trebeljahr.com/_posts/on-the-beauty-of-living.md

 ### Networks.

-Photons that dart through the glass fibre cables, communicating my intention to listen to the music.
+Photons that dart through the glass fiber cables, communicating my intention to listen to the music.
 The server knowing how to answer that intention by looking at the bumps on the magnetic disc.
 And sending the information encoded within them back across the wire, as patterns of photons.

 As an answer that eventually reaches the wifi router in the next room, which re-encodes the signal again, changing it into electromagnetic fields and waves to send a message across the room.